mathewgomas-alfred/mathewgomas.io/resources_page.rst

     - Helping the artist(s) deal with the boring bits meta data bits of a comic project by giving a meta-data editor that gives suggestions, explanation and occasionally a dab of humor;
     - Making export set-and-forget type of affair where a single click can export to multiple formats with proper meta-data.

-    Also features options to to assist exporting to specific formats, like "Advanced Comic Book Format", CBZ or Epub.
+    Also features options to assist exporting to specific formats, like "Advanced Comic Book Format", CBZ or Epub.

     To use this plugin, activate the "Comics Manager" Docker.